More Demand and Price Increases as the shortage continues

-Semiconductor Manufacturers Increasing Pricing Due to Supply Chain Shortages
+Semiconductor Manufacturers: Price Increases Due to Supply Chain Shortages

 As a result of increased demand and supply chain shortages, many in the semiconductor industry are increasing pricing.
 During the height of the pandemic, semiconductor demand certainly reached an all-time high.
 Meanwhile, manufacturers have struggled to meet the demand, despite their best efforts.
 Ultimately, the increased demand coupled with the shortage has led manufacturers such as NXP Semiconductors and Renesas Electronics to raise prices.
 The higher pricing has led to many experiencing sticker shock when shopping for everyday products.
 Overall, many believe the automotive industry has been hit the hardest by the shortage.
 However, other industry segments such as industrial machinery and IT hardware have also struggled.